tshepang/blog/content/from offense to delight.md

 yet served it so well.

 Show wasn't perfect, and there was even a moment were I felt sleepy.
-I also felt the accents could do with a bit of work where,for example, I could not tell if they were mimicking black or white Americans.
+I also felt the accents could do with a bit of work where, for example, I could not tell at times if they were mimicking black or white Americans.
 I sometimes also struggled with hearing what the fuck they were saying, though that could also be a property of those accents.
 I felt inconsistencies in those accents as well, as if they actors didn't get